 Peter B. Raven, Ph.D., Professor (Ph.D., Scientific Basis of Physical Education, University of Oregon, 1969).
 Investigates cardiovascular regulation of the human during exercise and orthostasis.
 By using invasive and non-invasive procedures, integrative physiological mechanisms of cardiovascular regulation of the human are investigated during dynamic exercise and gravitational stress in both young and elderly individuals with varying levels of aerobic fitness.

 Caroline Rickards, Ph.D., Assistant Professor (Ph.D., Doctor of Physiology, RMIT University Melbourne, Australia.
 General research research interests encompass understanding the integrated cardiovascular, autonomic and cerebrovascular responses to hypovolemic stressors in humans, with an emphasis on hemorrhage and orthostasis.
 While working with the US Army at the Institute for Surgical Research in San Antonio, my research focused on the early detection of hemorrhagic injury in trauma patients, and characterizing physiological differences between individuals with high versus low tolerance to this stress.
-My current projects in the Department of Integrative Physiology continue this line of investigation, with a particular focus on examining the role of hemodyamic variability (i.e., in arterial pressure and cerebral blood flow) on the protection of cerebral tissue perfusion and oxygenation.
+My current projects in the Department of Integrative Physiology and Anatomy continue this line of investigation, with a particular focus on examining the role of hemodyamic variability (i.e., in arterial pressure and cerebral blood flow) on the protection of cerebral tissue perfusion and oxygenation.
 It is anticipated that these studies will have potential clinical applications to stroke, traumatic brain injury, hemorrhage, migraine, and orthostatic intolerance.

 Ann Schreihofer, Ph.D., Associate Professor (Ph.D., University of Pittsburgh, Pennsylvania).
 Research efforts focus on how the brain regulates the cardiovascular system in health and disease states.
 The laboratory uses a combination of electrophysiological, neuroanatomical, molecular, and physiological approaches to investigate how the brain modulates the autonomic nervous system to maintain blood pressure.
 Using rats, the laboratory is currently focused how obesity (and metabolic syndrome) and exposure to chronic intermittent hypoxia (as a model for obstructive sleep apnea) alter autonomic regulation of blood pressure to promote hypertension.